 Are RBC e-Transfers free?

-How do I increase my RBC e-Transfer limit?
+Can I increase my RBC e-Transfer limit?

 How long does an RBC e-Transfer take?